 Individual SRTS plans for 20 schools across the city:

-- The individual school SRTS plans will evaluate students’ walking and bicycling habits and evaluate the current safety concerns in the neighborhood around the school that prevent students from walking and biking to school
+- The individual school SRTS plans will evaluate students’ walking and bicycling habits and the safety concerns in the surrounding neighborhood that prevent students from walking and biking to school.

-- Each school will select its own set of program strategies to encourage walking and bicycling, or make it safer for children to walk and bike to school.
+- Each school will select its own set of program strategies to encourage walking and bicycling and make it safer for children to walk and bike to school.

 - The City of Milwaukee is inviting schools to apply for an individual SRTS plan.
 If you are a parent, staff member, or community partner of a school that you think would benefit from a SRTS plan, ask your principal to email email@example.com.

 The following projects are a small selection of the types of projects that the City of Milwaukee has done to improve traffic safety near schools:

 - Curb extension at 10th Street and Center Street, near North Division High School